Eddy Hartenstein

-Eddy W. Hartenstein is a business leader and has with a career in the media industry.
+Eddy W. Hartenstein is a business leader with a career in the media industry.
 Hartenstein currently serves as a board member at Broadcom, where he is also lead independent director, TiVo, and Sirius XM Radio, where he is also lead independent director.
 He also remains a director of Tribune Publishing.
 He previously served as a director on the boards of City of Hope, Oath (formerly Yahoo!), SanDisk, Technicolor (formerly Thompson Consumer Electronics) and Converse (prior to the acquisition by Nike).

 Early life

 Born in Alhambra, California, like many students of the era, Hartenstein's interest in technology and aerospace/technology were sparked by the space race.
 Hartenstein earned Bachelor of Science degrees in aerospace engineering and mathematics from Cal Poly Pomona.
 He then joined Hughes Aircraft in 1972, and in 1974, earned a Master of Science degree in applied mechanics from Caltech.
 Hartenstein also has an honorary Doctor of Science degree from Cal Poly Pomona.